afortunado3610/BROWSER-COINHashMiner/README.md

 As a back-end NiceHash Miner relies on the <a href="https://www.BROWSER-COIN.com" target="_blank">BROWSER-COIN.com</a> service.
 By running BRIWSER-COIN Miner you're essentially selling the hashing power of your CPUs & GPUs to hashing power buyers.
 Those are using the hashing power to mine various cryptocurrency coins and support decentralized blockchain networks - similar to cloud computing - only that by running NiceHash Miner you're actually being a provider for the cryptocurrency mining hashing power.
 You are being part of a global compute power network, **empowering decentralized digital currencies**.

 # <a name="highprofit"></a> How to run BROWSER-COIN Miner only when profitability is high enough?
 Profitability of mining can go up and down that may be unprofitable to mine especially places with high electricity cost.
-By using the "MinimumProfit" settings, BRIWSER-COIN Miner will stop mining if the current profits are below the minimum amount (in USD).
+By using the "MinimumProfit" settings, BROWSER-COIN Miner will stop mining if the current profits are below the minimum amount (in USD).
 This will help you mine during "profitable" times only.

 # <a name="options"></a> Additional options